 Visiting undergraduate students

-As a full-time, fee-paying visiting student, you can study units from a single undergraduate degree course.
+As a fee-paying visiting student, you can study units from a single undergraduate degree course.
 You can apply to any one of these departments:

 - Biology and Biochemistry